 Clogged gutters can result in damp walls or foundation, or cause ice dams during the winter.

 Checklist for Gutters:

 DEBRIS.
-Mud and rotting leaves not only clog up gutters and downspouts, they also hold moisture that causes rust, rot, and corrosion.
+Mud and rotting leaves not only clog up gutters and downspouts, but they also hold moisture that causes rust, rot, and corrosion.
 Hose your gutters clean.
-Begin at the high end of each gutter or in the middle of gutters if they have spouts at both ends.
+Begin at the high end of each gutter or in the middle of gutters if they have down-spouts at both ends.
 Sometimes you can blast out a spout blockage with hose pressure.
 If not, break up the jam with a broom handle or a plumber’s snake.

 SLOPE.
 All gutters must slope slightly toward their downspouts.
-Run water through the gutter in order to determine if the gutters are properly sloped for effective water drainage.
+Run water through the gutter to determine if the gutters are properly sloped for effective water drainage.
 Many problems are caused by standing water due to flat or sagging gutters.

 RUN-OFF EXTENSIONS.
 Make sure downspout extensions are directing water away from the founda¬tion.
 Runoff extensions should extend at least four feet away from your house.
-Also make sure that water is not eroding sections of your yard.
+Also, make sure that water is not eroding sections of your yard.

 NOTE: If your roof or gutters fail to pass any component of this check-up, check with your local library “houses – maintenance and repair” section for repair information and call a professional.